worthyag/SixLove/draftReport.md

 The views displayed in **code snippet 8** are those that specifically deal with the tennis sessions.

-login required
+These are the views that provide the users with the ability interact with the tennis sessions.
+These views communicate with the `TennisSession` database table.
+Other than the `delete` view, the views pass a form to their associated HTML templates.
+These templates contain forms that allow users to make changes to their tennis sessions, in a similar fashion to **code snippet 4**.